techguybiswa/frontend-challenge/README.md

 ###  Main App Files

 In `news-app` front-end: `App.vue` renders different views (in `src/views`) through the router, and pulls in data from the backend endpoint to load each into its own article componenet (`src/components/Article.vue`).
+The main view is `src/views/Home.vue`
 Wanted to add articles to the store, or filtering options, but didn't have the time

 In `news-service` backend: